 I’ve taken great pleasure in reading Mr Barr’s book on the Sykes-Picot Line and how it developed (and on what happened afterwards).
-A very good question in response to the statement above would be “why?”.
-It doesn’t sound like the most thrilling of experiences and that is something I would have said before taking up this book.
-However, if my previous impression of the Sykes-Picot Line would not have amounted to much then this book has turned it around — I could probably find a way to connect the majority of the situation in the present-day Middle East to something someone did there between ’15 and ’49, and it would not be a trivial connection.
+While it doesn’t sound like the most thrilling of experiences, this book turned that impression around.
+Now, I could probably find a way to connect the present situation in the Middle East to something one of the relevant parties did there between 1915 and 1949—and it would be a major link.

 Mr Barr decided to go through British and French (secret) archives that detailed the story of the Sykes–Picot Agreement, and how the two countries tried to change the borders afterwards.
 The author also touches upon what this meant for the local people and the homeland governments.
 I think that Mr Barr really enjoyed this historical investigation for I have seldom felt such passion in a narrative history.
 This certainly kept me drawn into the book though the author’s compelling style did not need much to keep one’s interest.

 The story of three and some decades involved endless backstabbing and treachery, undertaken by both the French and the British while trying to manipulate the local populace and the press into believing their versions of events.
 This sounds more like fiction than fact—and then the realization that these lies and counter-truths cost tens of thousands of people their lives.
 While not unprecedented, it is perhaps surprising that such activities were happening less than a century ago by two of the so-called Western democracies.
 At least this story is now known.
 If it leads us to despair on human nature, so be it—perhaps some will learn and the future will be better.